Marcus Lamb Biography

 In 1990, the Lambs moved to Dallas, Texas, to build KMPX-TV 29.
 Through a series of miracles and divine favor, TV 29 went on the air full power in September of 1993.
 Daystar Television Network officially launched in 1997 with a live broadcast of T.D.
 Jakes’ New Year’s Eve service at the Potter’s House Church in Dallas.

 Reaching over 108 million households in the United States and over 2 billion people worldwide, Daystar is the fastest growing faith-based television network in the world.
-Daystar Television is available on all major satellite and cable systems in the US, and can be seen in over 200 countries across the globe.
+Daystar Television is available on all major satellite and cable systems in the US, and can be seen in every country around the globe.
 In 2006, Daystar became the first and only Christian television network to be broadcast in the nation of Israel.

 Marcus and Joni host a daily TV program, “Marcus and Joni,” that is broadcast live across the nation and around the world.
 They also minister regularly at various churches around the nation – including America’s largest church, Lakewood Church, with Pastor Joel Osteen and his wife Victoria Osteen – and have a heart for souls and spreading the gospel of Jesus Christ.
 Marcus ministers with great sensitivity to the hearers, with an emphasis on praying at the altars and moving in the gifts of the Spirit.
 It is his desire to see people saved, healed and revived with the fire of God.